Deputies investigating ‘unattended death’ near Leoti

 WICHITA, Kan.
-(KSNW) – The Wichita County Sheriff’s office is investigating a person’s death after a body was found in Leoti on Saturday.
+(KSNW) – The Wichita County Sheriff’s Office is investigating a death after a body was found in Leoti on Saturday.

-Deputies say the case is not considered criminal in nature and is being investigated as an “unattended death.”
-Aftermath.com says an “unattended death” occurs when a person dies and is not found for days, weeks, or even months.
-The trauma cleaning site says this sometimes happens when a person dies who does not have friends or family nearby to check on them.
+Deputies say the case is not considered criminal in nature and is being investigated as an unattended death.

 Authorities are waiting for results of an autopsy before moving forward with the investigation or releasing more information.